 Estonia adopted the euro in January 2011, making it particularly attractive and easy for those going there from the Euro area.
 Since the country is so digitally advanced, you’ll be able to pay with a credit or debit card in most places, including at kiosks and on trains.

-The country’s main banks are Swedpank, SEB and Sampo Bank, the latter whose new name is Danske bank.
+The country’s main banks are Swedbank, SEB and Sampo Bank, the latter whose new name is Danske bank.
 They are considered the most accessible for foreigners due to the fact that they make it a policy to serve tourists and usually require less paperwork in order to open a bank account.

-Accommodation Costs in Estonia
+Accommodation costs in Estonia

 |Type of Property||Monthly Rent|